-Compliance was measured with four items intended to indicate the degree of engagement the respondents had in preventive actions and their level of adherence to recommended health precautions.
+Compliance was measured with four items that indicated how engaged the respondents were in preventive actions and how much they adhered to the recommended health precautions.
 All responses were recorded on Likert-type scales that asked the respondents to indicate their intention to adhere to pandemic measures.
 The first item, “General compliance,” involved a five-point scale ranging from “strongly disagree” (1) to “strongly agree” (5).
-It asked about the extent the respondent agreed to doing their best to follow advice from health authorities, and gave the following examples of practices in parentheses: frequent handwashing, limiting travel, maintaining physical distance to others and avoid touching surfaces.
-The subsequent three items focused on compliance behaviors during the last two weeks and used a seven-point Likert-type scale from “never” (1) to “always” (7).
+It asked about the extent the respondent agreed to doing their best to follow advice from health authorities, and gave the following examples of practices in parentheses: frequent handwashing, limiting travel, maintaining physical distance to others, and avoid touching surfaces.
+The subsequent three items asked how frequently the respondent had adhered to three prominent behavioural recommendations in the last two weeks and used a seven-point Likert-type scale from “never” (1) to “always” (7).
 “Handwashing” asked how much of the time they washed their hands carefully when outside.
-“Physical distancing compliance” asked how much of the time they maintaining at least a 1-meter distance from strangers.
+“Physical distancing compliance” asked how much of the time they maintained at least a 1-meter distance from strangers.
 Lastly, “Avoidance of social situations” asked how much of the time they avoided social interactions with strangers during this period.
 To represent the variable Compliance, we will calculate an arithmetic average of the four items.

 Analyses

-We will test all ten relationships between the five personality traits and the two pandemic outcomes using two multiple linear regressions (one for Perceived risk and one for Compliance).
+We will use one multiple linear regression to test potential relationships between the five personality traits and Perceived risk.
+We will use a second multiple linear regression to test potential relationships between the five personality traits and Compliance.
+As can be seen in Table 1 and Table 2, there are hypotheses associated with eight of the ten possible combinations in these analyses.
+Any effects on the two non-hypothesized associations will be reported as novel discoveries.

-We will report effect sizes of the relationships between the traits and the outcomes as Cohen’s ƒ2, where effects of 0.02, 0.15, and 0.35 are conventionally interpreted to small, moderate, and large effect sizes, respectively (Cohen, 2013).
-In previous studies personality tends to have relatively small effects on behavior (Gignac & Szodorai, 2016), and many other factors will also contribute to complex everyday decision-making about pandemic behavior.
-Small effects may nevertheless be of consequence for a population at risk for an exponential pandemic, as small changes may protect many people from infection.
-We will therefore consider the smallest-effect-of-interest to be ƒ2 = .001.
+We will report effect sizes of the relationships between the traits and the outcomes as Cohen’s ƒ2, where effects of 0.02, 0.15, and 0.35 are conventionally interpreted to small, moderate, and large effect sizes (Cohen, 2013).
+Personality has had relatively small effects on behaviour in previous studies (Gignac & Szodorai, 2016).
+Many other factors besides personality will also contribute to complex everyday decision-making about pandemic behaviour.
+Nevertheless, under a pandemic with exponential infection rates, small effects that changes the behaviour of a few people can have a large impact on the pandemic’s development in the population.
+This may protect many people from infection, and impact health outcomes for people at-risk.
+On the other hand, we should also be aware that arbitrary variation may produce significant effects in large sample sizes.
+We will therefore set a “smallest effect size of interest” at ƒ2 = .001.

+We will use McDonald’s omega for internal consistency of the items.
+We will report descriptive statistics and a correlation table between all seven variables in the model.
+Bivariate correlations will be reported and investigated in order to describe the data and to test for multicollinearity.
+Correlations above .7 between independent variables will be interpreted as multicollinearity, as recommended in Pallant (2020).
+In addition, the tolerance and variance inflation factors will also be investigated to check for multicollinearity in which tolerance factors below .10 or variance inflation factors above 10 will be interpreted to suggest issues with multicollinearity (Pallant, 2020).

+Table 2: Study design overview